History of Murano glass

 and the literature of Medieval glass

-As for the Byzantine glassware, once so celebrated, criticism has narrowed considerably its field today, limiting it to certain works almost exclusively decorated with enamel or engraved reliefs, and to the production of enamel mosaic, insomuch that many of the works assigned to it seem to be attributed to Eastern workshops: Egyptian, Mesopotamian, Syrian and even Persians.
+Continuing deep into the vicissitudes of our history of Murano glass, as for the Byzantine glassware, once so celebrated, criticism has narrowed considerably its field today, limiting it to certain works almost exclusively decorated with enamel or engraved reliefs, and to the production of enamel mosaic, insomuch that many of the works assigned to it seem to be attributed to Eastern workshops: Egyptian, Mesopotamian, Syrian and even Persians.

 In Constantinople, whose function in the art of glass was mainly that of the depository and intermediary between East and West, of the technical and artistic heritage developed over centuries of experience in the countries placed between the Mediterranean and the Persian Gulf, it certainly should be attributed, in addition to some pieces (bottles and glass cases) faceted in yellowish glass, bearing circles engraved in relief, even the "patera" made from dark violet glass, belonging to the Treasury of San Marco in Venice.